davidmreed/ktema-org-zola/_drafts/understanding-collections-in-apex.md

 }
 ```

-This code is linear, because it only traverses one `List`, but still must traverse all of the values in that `List`.
+This code is linear, because it only traverses one `List`, but it's not constant time - it still must traverse all of the values in that `List`.
 For more about this pattern, see [TODO].

 ### For Users of Other Languages

 - Apex `List`s are always homogeneous (they contain only one type of value).
 That type can, however, be `Object` or `sObject`.
--
+- Apex does not have a distinction between stack- and heap-allocated or static and dynamic arrays.
+All `List` objects are mutable and growable.

 ## Sets